FontBureau/Opentype-1.8-Axis-Proposal/ProposalSummary.md

 **Valid numeric range:**  0 to 2000

-**Scale interpretation:** Values can be interpreted as per-mille-of-em
+**Scale interpretation:** Values should be interpreted as per-mille-of-em

 **Recommended or required “Regular” value:** N/A

-**Suggested programmatic interactions:** Applications may choose to select a variant in connection to an input, or it might be programmatically used
+**Suggested programmatic interactions:** Example: Program or script may choose to adjust YTRA in order to change the height of glyphs to emphasize text or headline, fit text to a space, stack and justify text.

 **UI recommendations:** Users may choose to program a variant in connection to direct or conjunctive input for a page description language, or via a user interface